douglasleer/virtual-network-embedding/README.md

 VirtualClusterSet.java

 VirtualClusterEmbedding.java is the main simulation file.
-The goal of the project is to find the better virtual cluster embedding algorithm such that the core bandwidth usage of the multicast-capable cluster is minimized.
+The goal of the project is to find the better virtual cluster embedding algorithm such that the core bandwidth usage of all the multicast-capable virtual clusters is minimized.